 Enjoy fresh lettuce for longer - the best way to store lettuce

-Lettuce is just a plant that has been harvested.
-If you treat the head of lettuce like you would a plant, you'll be able to keep it fresh for longer.
-And you don't cut a plant through the middle.
-By plucking the outer leaves, you'll do the least damage.
+Think of a lettuce as a plant that’s been harvested.
+If you treat the head of lettuce like you would a plant, it will keep fresher for longer.
+For example, you wouldn’t cut a plant through the middle, rather you’d pluck off the outer leaves, causing the least damage.
 If you’re not using the whole lettuce up at once, pluck off the outer leaves as you need them.

-Keeping in mind that lettuce is a plant, then it stands to reason that lettuce is also available for sale with a root ball!
-Root ball lettuce is lettuce with a small, clean ball of roots attached.
-These are the roots it has grown on and they are harvested with the lettuce.
-The root ball is chock full of nutrients, so the lettuce stays fresher and crisper after harvesting.
-You can keep the root ball lettuce in the fridge, but it also looks great on the kitchen counter!
-And if it's in sight, don't forget to water it ;-)
+Keeping in mind that lettuce is a plant, then it stands to reason that lettuce is also available for sale with its roots attached.
+These hydroponically grown lettuces are sold with the roots on and is chock full of nutrients, so the lettuce stays fresher and crisper after harvesting.
+You can keep the lettuce in the fridge, but it also looks great on the kitchen counter!
+Keep the lettuce watered by sitting it in a glass, with water covering the roots.

 Check here for tasty recipes to use up your leftover lettuce.